Ontario Highway 410

 King's Highway 410, also known as Highway 410 and colloquially as the four-ten, is a 400-series highway in the Canadian province of Ontario that connects Highways 401 and 403 to Brampton.
-North of Brampton, the freeway connects to Highway 10, which continues north through Caledon as a four-lane undivided highway.
-The route is patrolled by the Ontario Provincial Police and has a speed limit of 100 km/h.
+North of Brampton, the commuter freeway ends and becomes Highway 10, which continues north through Caledon to Owen Sound as a four-lane, undivided highway.
+The route is patrolled by the Ontario Provincial Police (OPP) and has a speed limit of 100 km/h.

 Highway 410 was built along the alignment of Heart Lake Road south of Bovaird Drive, while north of Bovaird Drive it was built along a new alignment.
 The highway was designated in 1978 between Highway 401 and Bovaird Drive (later Highway 7), though it was only two lanes wide and had at-grade intersections.
 It was widened throughout the 1980s and completed as a freeway in 1991.
-In 2003, construction began on a northward extension of the freeway that was completed in November 2009.
+In 2003, construction began on a northward extension of the freeway that was completed in November 2009 which connected directly to Highway 10.
+Prior to being downloaded to municipal authorities, Highway 10 had continued further south through Brampton and Mississauga running parallel to Highway 410.